Cole wins 19th in row, beats Phils 6-3 in pinstripes debut - WHIZ News

 “It was special put on the uniform.
 It was special to warm up in that bullpen and it was special to take the field from that side of the field,” Cole said.
 “Obviously, pre-coronavirus, when you dream, you don’t dream about pitching in a stadium without any fans.
 But I guess we’re kind of getting used to it at that point.
 So I just try to savor the things that that I enjoyed.”

-DJ LeMahieu led off the bottom of the first with a home run against Jake Arrieta (0-1), who made his first appearance since surgery last August to remove a bone spur from his right elbow.
+DJ LeMahieu led off the bottom of the first with a home run against Arietta (0-1), who made his first appearance since surgery last August to remove a bone spur from his right elbow.

 Philadelphia was playing after a one-week layoff caused by additional testing; the virus-ravaged Miami Marlins had been at Citizens Bank Park on July 26.